-China visitor spend has continued to grow rapidly in this period and is the largest contributor to the expenditure growth - increasing $0.5 billion in the March 2016 year.
-At the same time Australia - currently New Zealand’s largest tourism market - has kept growing steadily, up 15 per cent to $2.5 billion.
+China visitor spend has continued to grow rapidly in this period and is still the largest contributor to the expenditure growth - increasing $447 million in the June 2016 year.
+At the same time Australia, - currently New Zealand’s largest tourism market - has kept growing steadily, up 8 per cent to $2.5 billion.

 The International Visitor Survey is based on results from approximately 8,450 visitors departing New Zealand airports, with data released quarterly.

 Summary statistics are available in the IVS key data table.

-All survey estimates are subject to sampling uncertainty, and hence the IVS key data table indicates statistically significant changes in red (decreases) and blue (increases) font.
+All survey estimates are subject to sampling uncertainty, and hence the IVS key data table indicates statistically significant changes in red (decreases) and green (increases) font.
 Further details, including relative margins of error for the most common combinations of variables, are available on the IVS data reliability page.